 Conflict avoidance is most frequently the topic when a conflict in organizations is discussed.
 Conflict resolution, as quickly as possible, is the second most frequent topic.
-It is bad news because meaningful work conflict is a cornerstone in healthy, successful organizations.
-Conflict is necessary for effective problem solving and for effective interpersonal relationships.
+This is bad news because meaningful work conflict is a cornerstone of healthy, successful organizations.
+Conflict is necessary for effective problem solving and effective interpersonal relationships.

 These statements may seem unusual to you.
 If you are like many people, you avoid conflict in your daily work life.
 You see only the negative results of conflict.
 Especially in the Human Resources profession, or as a manager or supervisor, you may even find that you spend too much of your precious time mediating disputes between coworkers.

 Why People Don't Participate in Appropriate Work Conflict

 There are many reasons why people don't stand up for their beliefs and bring important differences to the table.
 (In organizations, this translates into people nodding in unison when the manager asks if the group agrees, but then complaining about the decision later.)
 Conflict is usually uncomfortable.
-Many people don't know how to participate in and manage work conflict in a positive way.
+Many people don't know how to participate in and manage workplace conflicts in a positive way.

 In a poorly carried out conflict, people sometimes get hurt.
 They become defensive because they feel under attack personally.
 People have to work with certain people every single day, so they are afraid conflict will harm these necessary ongoing relationships.